Karen people: Karen National Union

-Insurgency
+Post-colonial insurgency

 In late January 1949, the Army Chief of Staff, Gen. Smith Dun, a Karen, was removed from office and imprisoned.
 He was replaced by the Burmese nationalist Ne Win.
 Simultaneously a commission was looking into the Karen problem and this commission was about to report their findings to the Burmese government.
 The findings of the report were overshadowed by this political shift at the top of the Burmese government.
 The Karen National Defence Organisation (KNDO), formed in July 1947, then rose up in an insurgency against the government.
 They were helped by the defections of the Karen Rifles and the Union Military Police (UMP) units which had been successfully deployed in suppressing the earlier Burmese Communist rebellions, and came close to capturing Yangon itself.
-The most notable was the Battle of Insein, nine miles from Yangon, where they held out in a 112-day siege till late May 1949.
+The most notable was the Battle of Insein, nine miles from Yangon, where they held out in a 111-day siege till late May 1949.

 Years later, the Karen had become the largest of 20 minority groups participating in an insurgency against the military dictatorship in Yangon.
 During the 1980s, the Karen National Liberation Army (KNLA) fighting force numbered approximately 20,000.
 After an uprising of the people of Myanmar in 1988, known as the 8888 Uprising, the KNLA had accepted those demonstrators in their bases along the border.
 The dictatorship expanded the army and launched a series of major offensives against the KNLA.
 By 2006, the KNLA's strength had shrunk to less than 4,000, opposing what is now a 400,000-man Burmese army.
-However, the political arm of the KNLA - the KNU - continued efforts to resolve the conflict through political means.
+However, the political arm of the KNLA – the KNU – continued efforts to resolve the conflict through political means.

+Religious tensions within the KNLA worsened conditions, as most front-line soldiers were Buddhists or traditionalists, while their mostly Christian leaders—often Baptists or Seventh-day Adventists—were accused of discrimination, abuse, and using child soldiers.
+Reports also cited forced recruitment and corruption within the KNLA.
+Disillusionment and government influence led many fighters to defect to the government-backed Democratic Karen Buddhist Army (DKBA) in 1994, which then helped the Burmese military capture the key KNU stronghold of Manerplaw, during the 1995 Fall of Manerplaw.